numulti/website/README.md

     ```
     npm i gatsby-cli
     ```
-4. Clone and `cd` into this repository.
+4. Clone and `cd` into this repository
 5. Install project dependencies
     ```
     yarn install